 Considerations for viewing a legend

-- Basemaps, image layers, OGC WMS layers, and layers that are not accessible externally do not contain legend information.
+- Basemaps, image layers, map notes layers, and layers that are not accessible externally do not contain legend information.

 - Legends for map layers may not match the legend in the map viewer.
 This typically happens when the legend in the map viewer becomes out of sync with the symbology in the layer.
 For example, the layer author has changed the symbology in the service but the map viewer still displays the older symbology.
 Often, the map viewer displays the latest legend after 30 minutes.
 Layer authors may need to clear the REST cache of the map service in order to see the legend updates in the map viewer.
-Internet Explorer 7 may store legend information infinitely.
 The layer author can trigger an update to the legend by changing the layers, for example, by renaming a layer or reordering the layers.